Italian prosecutors probe allegations of League oil deal: sources

 Contacted by Reuters, Savoini declined to comment on news of the judicial investigation, which is being overseen by Fabio De Pasquale, who heads a team of magistrates pursuing international economic cases.

-Italian law forbids parties from accepting donations from foreign entities and the opposition center-left Democratic Party (PD) has demanded that Salvini appear in parliament to address the allegations.
+Italian law forbids parties from accepting donations from foreign entities and the opposition centre-left Democratic Party (PD) has demanded that Salvini appear in parliament to address the allegations.

+The Senate speaker, who is a member of the League’s longstanding political ally Forza Italia, refused to summon Salvini, dismissing the controversy as “journalistic gossip”.

-Salvini has looked to forge close ties with Russian President Vladimir Putin and has paid several visits to Moscow in recent years.
+Like other far-right leaders in Europe, Salvini has looked to forge close ties with Russian President Vladimir Putin and has paid several visits to Moscow in recent years.

 He has repeatedly denounced EU economic sanctions on Russia and pledged to try to overturn them.

 Putin visited Rome last week and praised Salvini, telling Corriere della Sera newspaper he was “in constant contact” with the League.
-“Salvini has a welcoming attitude toward our country,” the Russian leader said.
+“Salvini has a welcoming attitude towards our country,” the Russian leader said.

-Both Salvini and Savoini attended a dinner thrown by the Italian government to honor the visiting Putin.
+Both Salvini and Savoini attended a dinner in honour of the visiting Putin.
+Savoini uses a photograph of himself shaking hands with Putin as his WhatsApp avatar.

 Tough financing laws in Italy aimed at stamping out years of corruption have left parties struggling to fill their coffers.